breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ![](https://raw.githubusercontent.com/quark0/darts/master/img/darts.png)

 In the last year, a number of interesting reults in differentiable architecture search started to emerge.
-[DARTS](https://arxiv.org/pdf/1806.09055.pdf) (Liu et al., 2019) proposes to use directly use gradient to search through the space of directed graphs.
+[DARTS](https://arxiv.org/pdf/1806.09055.pdf) (Liu et al., 2019) proposes to use gradient to search through the space of directed graphs.
 The authors first perform a continuous relaxation of the discrete graph, by reweighting the output of each each potential value by a hyperparameter, optimizing over the space of operations, then discretizing the output graph.

 [![](../images/solar_lezma.png)](https://youtu.be/rwBbYhOAnPo?t=28272)